top of page

 The Rooms

-Since our last visit, Port Orleans French Quarter is one of the resorts that have fully renovated their rooms.
+Port Orleans French Quarter is one of the resorts that have fully renovated their rooms.
 The new rooms are modern with a hint of French Quarter elegance that matches the resort perfectly.
 As far as size goes, the rooms are standard size for Disney property.
-We always stay in a room that gives you two double beds and like every bed at Walt Disney World I’ve slept in, they’re so comfortable.
+We always stay in a room that gives you two double beds and like every bed at Walt Disney World we’ve slept in, they’re so comfortable.

 The rooms have a TV, table with a couple of chairs, a fridge, wardrobe space, hair dryer, safe, iron with ironing board, and a small bathroom.
-My favourite additional feature that you don’t get in the budget Disney hotels is the fact there is two sinks meaning if you share with someone, getting ready to leave in the morning is a lot quicker.
+Our favourite additional feature that you don’t get in the budget Disney hotels is the two sinks meaning if you share with someone, getting ready to leave in the morning is a lot quicker.
 The rooms are very tastefully decorated.

 It should be noted that Port Orleans French Quarter only sleeps up to four.
 If you need a room to sleep five you’re better off making a reservation at the sister resort of Port Orleans Riverside.